 Golden Gate Park was established in 1887.
 By 1890, San Francisco’s population approached 300,000, making it the eighth-largest city in the United States at the time.
 San Francisco’s status as the West Coast’s largest city peaked between 1870 and 1900 when around 25% of California’s population resided in the city.

-By the turn of the century, San Francisco was known for its flamboyant style, stately hotels, large mansions, and a thriving arts and cultural scene.
-However, the first decade of the 21st Century would not fare well for its residents.
+San Francisco was known for its flamboyant style, stately hotels, large mansions, and a thriving arts and cultural scene by the turn of the century.
+However, the first decade of the 21st century would not fare well for its residents.